-oti (NASDAQ: OTIV) is a pioneer and leading developer of cutting-edge cashless payment solutions.
-For over two decades, weâ€™ve provided enterprises worldwide with innovative technology that creates new business models, grows revenues, streamlines processes, and creates measurable value for their end users.
+oti (NASDAQ: OTIV) is a pioneer and leading developer of cutting-edge cashless payment solutions including near field communication (NFC) products and solutions.
+For over two decades, weâ€™ve provided enterprises worldwide with innovative technology and solutions that forge new business models, grow revenues, streamline processes, and create measurable value for their end users.

 Mr. Dimitrios Angelis has been a director since 2012 and in 2013 was appointed by the Companyâ€™s Board as the Chairman of the Board of Directors.
 Mr. Angelis has been the General Counsel of Wockhardt Inc., a biologics and pharmaceutical company (generics) since 2012.
 From 2008 to 2012, Mr. Angelis was a senior counsel in Dr. Reddyâ€™s Laboratories, Ltd., a publicly-traded pharmaceutical company, and during 2008 he was the Chief Legal Officer and Corporate Secretary of Osteotech, Inc., a publicly-traded medical device company, where he managed the patent portfolio (comprised of approximately 42 patents) before the companyâ€™s acquisition by Medtronic.
 Prior to that, Mr. Angelis worked in the pharmaceutical industry in various corporate, strategic and legal roles.
 In addition, he has also worked for McKinsey & Company, Merrill Lynch, and the Japanese Ministry of Education, Culture and Welfare.
 He began his legal career as a transactional associate with the New York office of the law firm Mayer Brown.
 Mr. Angelis holds a B.A. in Philosophy and English from Boston College (1992), a M.A. in Behavioral Science from California State University (1994) and a Juris Doctor from New York University School of Law (2001).
 Mr. Angelis is also on a local Board of Habitat for Humanity.
 Mr. Angelis has spoken at several legal conferences on topics including: Patent and Intellectual Property Due Diligence, Managing International Litigations, and the Effective Use of Outside Counsel.